etetoolkit/ete/doc/tutorial_xml.rst

-.. automodule:: ete2
-   :members:

 ************************************
 Phylogenetic XML standards
 ************************************
+.. versionadded:: 2.1

 From version 2.1, ETE has support for NeXML and PhyloXML phylogenetic XML standards, both reading and writing.

+These standards provide a way to encode complex phylogenetic data, therefore they are not limited to phylogenetic trees.
+Although ETE is focused on allowing transparent interaction with the trees encoded by such data formats, it also has basic support for other features.
+Thus, while any phylogenetic tree encoded using NeXML or PhyloXML formats will be seen as a normal ETE tree object, other elements (otus information )

+, enabling tree drawing,
+browsing and manipulation options.

-These standards are not limited to phylogenetic tree data, but ETE provides handlers to deal with most of their features.
+are not limited to phylogenetic tree data, but ETE provides handlers to deal with most of their features.

 Consequently, these standards are not treated as simple tree formats